 If you scroll down this page, you can watch a discussion about the importance of PAS2035.

-The content is currently in development and we feel that our AECB CarbonLite™ Retrofit Coordination is attune with deep low energy retrofit, carbon costing, promotes use of the Passive House Planning Package (PHPP) with a focus on reducing the performance gap and introducing AECB stock modelling.
+The content in our AECB CarbonLite™ Retrofit Coordination is attuned to deep low energy retrofit, carbon costing, and promotes the use of the Passive House Planning Package (PHPP) with a focus on reducing the performance gap and introducing AECB stock modelling.

 • Preliminary Considerations